1. Home

 $secret = 'YOUR_SIGN_KEY';

-# Create random nonce
+# Create a random nonce

-$nonce = bin2hex(random_bytes(16))
+$nonce = bin2hex(random_bytes(16));

-# timestamp
+# Timestamp

 $timestamp = time();

-# data of the request
+# Data of the request

 $http_verb = 'POST';